calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 The browser emits this event when a user selects any tab in the unit navigation bar in the LMS to navigate to another unit within the subsection.
+Tabs correspond to the unit in the subsection (or verticals in the sequence).

 **History** : On May 3, 2016, the ``seq_goto`` event was promoted to a new naming infrastructure and now maps to the new event